 Ready for the Apple Car – or maybe iCar, or even Project Titan?
-Here’s what we know so far, including the expected Apple Car price, release date, news, leaks, design, and whether it’s driverless and/or electric.
+If you still have hope then here’s what we know so far, including the expected Apple Car price, release date, news, leaks, design, and whether it’s driverless and/or electric.

 The Apple Car is a tricky subject because we’re not even sure that it exists.
 Nevertheless, few products have been rumoured as heavily – and debated so vociferously – as the Apple Car.
 Tesla CEO Elon Musk is already calling the car a "missed opportunity" due to its far-off launch.
 There's no denying that the evidence of an Apple Car is mounting, and it seems Apple is struggling to keep a lid on leaks.